CHAPTER 1: "Happenstance."

 So.
 How about a deal?

 She looked all around her.
 The once mighty pile had been reduced to scraps of charred metal and wire which flanked her on every side.
-A trail of smoke trailed upwards, cloaking her in a blanket of grey mist.
+A trail of smoke trailed upwards, cloaking her weak form in a blanket of grey mist.

 "H-how did y-you?"

 Magic kiddo.
-I can do a lot of things.
+I can do many things.

 She could almost hear the voice shrugging under her breath.